Toyman: Whatever Happened to the Man of Tomorrow?

-In the story, Whatever Happened to the Man of Tomorrow? by Alan Moore, the Toyman and the Prankster are unwittingly manipulated by Mister Mxyzptlk to discover Superman's secret identity.
+In the story, Whatever Happened to the Man of Tomorrow? by Alan Moore, Toyman and Prankster are unwittingly manipulated by Mister Mxyzptlk to discover Superman's secret identity.
 They succeed after kidnapping Pete Ross and torturing the information out of him, then killing him.
-After managing to unmask Clark Kent in front of Lana Lang and others by machine-gunning him and revealing his costume beneath his clothes, the Toyman and the Prankster are captured by Superman.
+After managing to unmask Clark Kent in front of Lana Lang and others by machine-gunning him and revealing his costume beneath his clothes, Toyman and Prankster are captured.

-Earth-31

-On Earth-31, an elderly Winslow Schott is contacted by the Joker to provide him with dangerous toys, such as exploding dolls.

 Justice

-The Toyman appears in Justice as a member of the Legion of Doom.
-This version communicates through a human-sized marionette resembling Jack Nimball, became obese and infected with Brainiac's cybernetics, and is based in a city resembling a funhouse and populated primarily by children and families he has taken hostage.
-He attacks Hawkman and Hawkgirl in their museum using toy fighter planes and a gigantic Nimball Marionette, blowing up their museum and leaving the duo for dead, though they survive the attack.
+Toyman appears in Justice as a member of the Legion of Doom.
+This version communicates through a human-sized marionette resembling Jack Nimball, became obese and infected with Brainiac's cybernetics, and is based in a city resembling a funhouse and populated primarily by children and families that he has taken hostage.
+He attacks Hawkman and Hawkgirl in their museum using toy fighter planes and a gigantic Nimball marionette, blowing up their museum and leaving the duo for dead, though they survive the attack.
 When the Justice League storm the Hall of Doom, Toyman uses his marionette and the city's toys to attack them, but they destroy the former before Superman locates Schott.
 The League save the hostages while Schott recovers in the Batcave.